anilyavas/Spotto/README.md

 - **Authentication:** Supabase Auth handles user sessions.
 - **Edge Functions:** Serverless functions for sensitive operations like account deletion.
 - **Maps:** `react-native-maps` displays current location and parked spots.

+## 🧪 Testing

+- Use Expo Go to test on a physical device.
+- Run the simulator for Android/iOS.
+- Test edge cases like overlapping GPS coordinates, no location permission, and offline mode.

+## 📦 Deployment

+- The app is ready to build with Expo EAS for both Android and iOS.
+- Supabase backend is live for authentication and storing parked locations.
+- Edge functions like `delete-user` should be deployed to Supabase Functions.

+## 📖 Contributing

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Make your changes
+4. Commit (`git commit -m 'Add some feature'`)
+5. Push (`git push origin feature/your-feature`)
+6. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License.

+## 🙏 Acknowledgments

+- React Native and Expo team
+- Supabase for backend services
+- React Native Maps and Expo Location for geolocation features
+- Inspired by real-world need to never forget parked locations